radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 RADIUS clients MUST include the Message-Authenticator in all Access-Request packets when UDP or TCP transport is used.
 RADIUS servers MUST also include the Message-Authenticator as the first attribute in responses to Access-Accept.
 Both clients and servers MUST have a boolean flag which we call "require Message-Authenticator".
 When set to "true", implementations MUST silently discard packets which do not contain Message-Authenticator.
 Servers MUST have a boolean flag which we call "limit Proxy-State".
 This flag is only examined when the "require Message-Authenticator" flag is set to "false".
 When the "limit Proxy-State" is set to "true", servers MUST discard packets which contain Proxy-State but do not also contain Message-Authenticator.

-In contrast, when TLS-based transports are used, the Message-Authenticator attribute serves no purpose, and can be omitted, even when the Access-Request packet contains an EAP-Message attribute.
+In contrast, when TLS-based transports are used, the Message-Authenticator attribute serves no purpose, and could be omitted, even when the Access-Request packet contains an EAP-Message attribute.
+However, implementations SHOULD include it, even if it servers no immediate purpose.
+As noted earlier, including Message-Authenticator can increase the security of legacy proxies which do not implement the BlastRADIUS mitigations.

 Servers receiving Access-Request packets over TLS-based transports SHOULD NOT silently discard a packet if it is missing a Message-Authenticator attribute.
 However, if the Message-Authenticator attribute is present, it still MUST be validated as discussed in {{RFC7360}}.

 ## Recommending TLS-PSK